 The guide then told us that we were about 30minutes from the park.
 For anybody on their maiden trek, the climbing can truly be tiring.
 In spite of having been given walking sticks, we made a few stops in the jungle to catch some breath.
 At the entrance of the park, we got reminded of the dos and don’ts once we got in contact with the mountain gorillas in the jungle.

 Rules and regulations while with the gorillas in the jungle

 We were told mountain gorillas don’t like sticks, as they were regularly used by poachers.
 You are additionally encouraged to keep no less than 7 meters away from them.
-These creatures share almost 90% genes with people so odds of contracting illness from them are high.
+These creatures share almost 90% of their genes with people so the odds of contracting the illness from them are high.